Claude Geffré: Early life

 Claude Geffré was born on 23 January 1926 in Niort, Western France.
 He earned a doctorate in theology from the Pontifical University of Saint Thomas Aquinas.

 Career

 Geffré started his teaching career at Saulchoir.
 In 1965, he became a professor of theology at the Institut Catholique de Paris.
 He served as the director of the École Biblique in Jerusalem from 1996 to 1999.

 Geffré was an expert in Biblical hermeneutics and pluralism.
 In 1977, he was the co-founder of the Groupe de recherches islamo-chrétien (GRIC), a research centre for Christian-Muslim Studies.
 He was the author of several books about Christianity.
 Some of his books, like Le christianisme comme religion de l'Evangile, were dismissed as "relativistic" by some critics.

 Geffré became a Knight of the Legion of Honour in 1998.

 Death

 Geffré died on 9 February 2017 in Paris, at the age of 91.
-His funeral will be held at the Couvent des Jacobins de la rue Saint-Jacques on 13 February 2017 and he will be buried in Étiolles, Essonne, France.
+His funeral was held at the Couvent des Jacobins de la rue Saint-Jacques on 13 February 2017 and he was buried in Étiolles, Essonne, France.